When the ramp of the small

 The man smiled in reply.
 “My name is Andrej Samosov.
 I am

 head of current news at Pokrovski Media Corporation.
-I was wondering
+I was

 whether you would be willing to give us an interview – not